 Effective March 21, 2003, the Company and Fleet agreed to a renewal of the revolving loan facility, which now expires on March 31, 2004.
 The terms of the facility are substantially as described above, except that the total outstanding loan amount at any one time cannot exceed the lesser of \$6,000,0000 or the sum of 85% of the qualified accounts receivable less an amount reserved by Fleet.
 At June 30, 2003, the sole outstanding amount of the facility represented an outstanding letter of credit in the amount of \$3.5 million issued with respect to TeamStaff's workers' compensation program with Zurich effective April 1, 2003 described above.
 TeamStaff is not in compliance with the minimum earnings before interest and taxes covenant as of June 30, 2003 due, in part, to the accrual of potential severance payment obligations related to TeamStaff's former President and Chief Executive Officer in the third fiscal quarter.
-Fleet Bank has granted TeamStaff a waiver for the minimum earnings before interest and taxes covenant and has amended the agreement to delete the interest rate coverage covenant and replace it with a minimum earnings before interest expense covenant for future quarters.
+Fleet Bank has granted TeamStaff a waiver for the minimum earnings before interest rate coverage covenant and replace it with a minimum earnings before interest expense covenant for future quarters.
 Fleet Bank has also agreed to reduce the minimum working capital covenant from \$10,000,000 to \$9,750,000 for the fiscal quarter ending June 30, 2003 only.